 Civic engagement makes the promise of government "of the people, by the people, and for the people" real.
 Voting for elected officials is important, but partnerships between government officials and the public create solutions to large and small problems, fulfilling the promise of democracy.

-- View stories about a program that engaged the public to address poverty in Starbuck, Hoffman, St. James and Pine City, MN
+- Learn about Horizons, a program that engaged the public to address poverty in Starbuck, Hoffman, St. James and Pine City, MN

 - Get information about Civic Engagement programming at Extension